 Demonstrative Pronoun is a pronoun that is used to denote the referring objects showing clearly.
-These pronouns are used to tell about person, place or things but specifically.
-They can be either singular or plural.
-The word we use to replace the name of specific person, place or thing is demonstrative pronoun.

-Examples of Demonstrative Pronoun

-Here are some examples of demonstrative pronouns.
-We have an explanation of the demonstrative pronoun used in the sentences.

-Here, ‘that’ means a student who scores more.

-Text B | Demonstrative Pronoun is a pronoun that is used to denote the referring objects showing clearly.
 These pronouns are used to tell about person, place, or things but specifically.
 They can be either singular or plural.
 The word we use to replace the name of a specific person, place, or thing is a demonstrative pronoun.

 Examples of Demonstrative Pronoun

 Here are some examples of demonstrative pronouns.
 We have an explanation of the demonstrative pronoun used in the sentences.

 Here, ‘that’ means a student who scores more.